 You wouldn’t try to use a hammer to drill a hole with a screw.
 And while you certainly don’t want to think of drills and teeth, the same rule applies.
 Start with a soft-bristled brush that has been designed to be gentle on your gums.
 Given you have just had a professional clean, there’s no need to get a heavy brush and scratch away your enamel.
 Match this with toothpaste that includes active ingredients, just not cleaning pastes.

 Not Finished Yet

 Your dental health regime doesn’t stop at just brushing.
-While you are with your dental professional receiving your clean, ask about dental floss and the right technique to use it for your teeth and maintain the routine.
+While you are with your dental professional receiving your cleaning, ask about dental floss and the right technique to use for your teeth and maintain the routine.
 You should be flossing your teeth thoroughly at least once a day, with twice a day being the recommendation to prevent the buildup of remaining food which can quickly, and we mean quickly, lead to gingivitis.

 Time to Quit

 There are numerous health and fitness reasons to give up smoking, and you can add your dental health to the list.
 Not only does smoking cause dark staining to your teeth, but it also damages your gums and can cause them to recede at a much faster rate than they would genetically.
 Additionally, smoking works against your cleaning efforts to remove any gum disease you may be battling.